dlt-hub/rasa_semantic_schema/samples/funnels/readme.md

 ## Funnels consist of
- - a metric (count of entity),
+ - a metric (count of entity scuh as users or conversations),
- - a dimension (funnel step)
+ - a dimension: Funnel step - here we use something lke the event name/type or the interaction nr

  The funnel order may be sorted by step nr or by the metric (as a funnel is always sorted descending by metric)

 ### examples:

 ### Slot actions funnel - All slot events, requests and fills
+(optionally could filter by event type)
 ```
 SELECT slot_action_normalised AS slot_action_normalised,
        slot_name_normalised AS slot_name_normalised,